bpierre/addreth/README.md

 Yes, Addreth is declared as a Client Component in this context.
 Check out this [excellent article by Josh Comeau](https://www.joshwcomeau.com/react/server-components/) to learn more about how it works.

-### Does it work with Ethers.js or other Ethereum libraries?
+### Does it work with Ethers, Web3.js or other Ethereum libraries?

-You can wrap the component and set `icon` and `label` to anything you want, including ENS name and avatar coming from another library.
+Yes, wagmi is only used for ENS related features if present, but the component works without.
+For example, you could wrap Addreth and use another library to fetch the ENS name and avatar corresponding to the address, and set these as `icon` and `label`.

 ### I am not using wagmi, but my webpack-based bundler (Next.js, Create React App) says it cannot resolve the dependency.